35 km one way

 Distance: 14.3 km

 Rod Donald Hut to Hilltop Hotel via Montgomery Reserve takes you through Montgomery Park Scenic Reserve onto Summit Road.
-Track users must stay on track as sections pass through working farms.

 From Rod Donald Hut, climb back up the access track to reach Waipuna Saddle.
 Then head east following the marked farm track through the tōtara graveyard, pasture and several DOC reserves.

-Mountain bikers leave the main track briefly to by pass the narrow rocky track through Mount Fitzgerald, and take an easier farm track.
+Mountain bikers leave the main track briefly to bypass the narrow rocky track through Mount Fitzgerald, and take an easier farm track.

 Soon after the Whatarangi Totara Scenic Reserve, the track diverges again.
 Walkers should head up to Montgomery Park Scenic Reserve and walk directly to Hilltop Tavern.
 The reserve track is steep and rocky, so take care and enjoy the beautiful forest including a giant tōtara, thought to be up to 2,000 years old.